PerfectlySoft/PerfectDocs/guide/filters.md

 try server.start()
 ```

 The example filters will add a X-Custom header and lowercase any A or B character in the body data.
-Note that the handler in this example sets the response to streaming mode, meaning that chunked encoding is utilized and the body data is sent out in two descrete chunks.
+Note that the handler in this example sets the response to streaming mode, meaning that chunked encoding is utilized, and the body data is sent out in two descrete chunks.

 #### 404 Response Filter

-A more useful example follow.
-This code will create and install a filter which monitors 404 not found responzses and provides a custom message when it finds one.
+A more useful example is posted below.
+This code will create and install a filter which monitors "404 not found" responses, and provides a custom message when it finds one.

 ```swift
 struct Filter404: HTTPResponseFilter {